Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/4_Robot_Dog.rst

 .. note::

-    :red:`when Raspberry Pi is shut down, server will be closed.
+    :combo:`red font-bolder:When Raspberry Pi is shut down, server will be closed.
 You need open server again the next time.`

 Option 2 Install python3 and some related python libraries to run client
 --------------------------------------------------------------------------

 If you want to modify the client, you can follow this section.

-This section will be completed in your **computer with windows system**, :red:`not Raspberry Pi.`
+This section will be completed in your **computer with windows system**, :combo:`red font-bolder:not Raspberry Pi.`

 To run the client on a Windows system, you need to install some software and libraries, which takes some time.
 During this process, it does not need to run a server and a Raspberry Pi.
 You can turn off the Raspberry Pi first.
 After the installation is completed, turn on the Raspberry Pi and the server.